Cruduper/language-suggest/README.md

 #### By _**Eric Crudup**_

-#### _The user enters information about themselves and the program tells them what programming language they should start with as a beginner_
+#### _The user enters information about themselves and the program tells them what programming language they should start with as a beginner_ [GH-Pages Version](https://opensource.org/licenses/MIT)

 ## Technologies Used